 How to Remotely Control a Computer with Action1?

 Having logged in to a remote device, either in the unattended or user-supervised mode, you can control this computer as if it is your local machine.
 Browse files, run scripts, use any management tools of your choice.
-Action1 remote desktop provides a seamless experience both for IT personnel and users on the other side:
+Action1 remote access provides a seamless experience both for IT personnel and users on the other side:

 - Complete control of remote mouse and keyboard